bancolombia/opensource-innersource-toolkit/README.md

 # Toolkit InnerSource
-project type Action that provides repositories with the necessary tools and documentation for an innersource work model
+project type Github Action that provides repositories with the necessary tools and documentation for an innersource work model

 ## Support
 This project is maintained by the Bancolombia organization and is free to use.
 You can contribute to this project by reporting issues, suggesting features.